mrocklin/thesis/cost.md

 #### Incentives

 Unfortunately scientists have little incentive to generalize their codes to other domains.
 Existing incentives drive progress within a narrow scientific field, not within the broader field of scientific software.
 Producing computational components applicable to foreign fields generally has only marginal value within any individual scientist's career.
-Unfortunately this situtation produces a prisoner's dilemma type situation with a globally suboptimal result.
+Unfortunately this situation produces a prisoner's dilemma type situation with a globally suboptimal result.

-It is the position of this dissertation that the construction of a base of modular software can shift incentives to tip the prisonner's dilemma situation towards the global optimum.
+It is the position of this dissertation that the construction of a base of modular software can shift incentives to tip the prisoner's dilemma situation towards the global optimum.